alialfredji/cerberus/README.md

     ````
 ## Change PG EBS volume

+* Modify cf-stack master.yml, stop all running services linked to PG and deploy
 * Login to machine and run:
     ````
     make unmount-disk
     ````
-* Modify cf-stack master.yml, stop all running services except PG and deploy
 * Modify cf-stack master.yml, change PG ebs volume size (NOTE! only higher size than the previous is allowed) and deploy
 * Login to machine and run:
     ````